 The kidneys filter the blood and remove the extra waste and water as urine.
 Many waste chemicals are in the urine.
 They can sometimes form crystals that clump together to make stones.
 Kidney stones are hard rock-like crystals of varying sizes and shapes.
 They can vary in size from as small as a grain of sand, up to as big as a golf ball.
 Watch this excellent animation to find out what kidney stones are, the types, formation and treatment.

-This animation will help you understand how a kidney stone forms and why.
-View animmation from the NHS (UK)>
+Animation helps us understand how a kidney stone forms and why - view animmation from NHS (UK)>

 Are there different types of kidney stones?

 In most cases there is no known reason why a stone is formed.